Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: ChainFL Workflow Consensus

 \subsubsection{\textbf{Raft Consensus}}

-The edge nodes in one Raft consensus-based subchain network can be classified into leader and followers.
-The details of leader selection are not the focus of this paper and can be found in \cite{ongaro2014searchunderstandable}.
-Since the leader plays a key role in one shard, the ability to deal with problems caused by the leader crash (such as offline or service failure) is very important.
-Actually, Raft is a distributed Crash Fault-Tolerance (CFT) protocol, which ensures that in the event of crash failure, the subchain network can make decisions and process the training tasks.
-As the leader crash is detected by a heartbeat mechanism, an election will be proposed by some leader candidates timely.
-Specifically, the maximum number of failed nodes $a$ in Raft should satisfy $b = 2a+1$, where $b$ is the total number of edge nodes in one shard.
-As shown in Algorithm \ref{alg:oneShardTrainingIteration}, followers are responsible for validating the received transactions (updated local models) and then forwarding the valid ones to the leader.
-The leader will sort these transactions by the generation time.
-Once the cumulative size of transactions reaches the threshold or the period ends, the leader will create a block and broadcast it to all followers.
-The block will be approved by the follower once the signature and transactions in the block are verified.
-Then, the consensus to this block can be reached when the leader received positive responses from at least half of all followers.
+In a Raft consensus-based subchain network, edge nodes are classified as leaders or followers.
+While detailed leader selection is beyond the scope of this paper (see \cite{ongaro2014searchunderstandable} for more), managing leader failures, such as offline incidents, is crucial.
+Raft, a Crash Fault-Tolerance (CFT) protocol, ensures subchain continuity during leader crashes, detected via a heartbeat mechanism \cite{ongaro2014searchunderstandable}.
+Once a leader crash is detected, leader candidates initiate an election process.
+Specifically, in Raft, the maximum number of failed nodes that can be tolerated, denoted as $a$, is determined by the condition $b = 2a+1$, where $b$ represents the total number of edge nodes present within a shard.
+As shown in Algorithm \ref{alg:oneShardTrainingIteration}, followers have the responsibility of validating received transactions (updated local models) and forwarding the valid ones to the leader.
+The leader then arranges these transactions in chronological order based on their generation time.
+Once the cumulative size of the transactions reaches a threshold or the designated period ends, the leader creates a block and broadcasts it to all followers.
+Followers approve the block after confirming the signatures and verifying the transactions it contains.
+Then, consensus on this block is reached when the leader receives positive responses from at least half of all followers.

 By partitioning a large-scale blockchain network into multiple independent shards, the system throughput is scaled effectively with the help of parallel consensus and separate data storage.
-In this way, most of the data needs to be synchronized within just one shard instead of the entire network, which considerably reduces communication rounds and speeds up the processing of the transaction confirmation.
-Moreover, local models will be stored only in the ledger of each shard.
-The requirements of data storage for blockchain nodes will be reduced significantly.
-On the other hand, the influence of stragglers can be limited to the shard where stragglers belong instead of the entire network.
+These approaches localize most data synchronization to individual shards rather than the entire network, significantly reducing communication rounds and expediting transaction processing.
+In addition, local models are stored exclusively in the ledger of their respective shards, substantially decreasing the data storage requirements for the blockchain nodes.
+Furthermore, the influence of stragglers is limited to their own shards, which prevents network-wide impact.